 - Bleeding from the urethra, vagina, or rectum.

-Pelvic fractures can be a serious medical condition and should not be taken lightly following a car crash.
+Pelvic fractures can be a serious medical condition and should not be taken lightly following a car accident.

-Contact a Dallas-Area Attorney After Suffering a Pelvic Fracture in a Car Crash
+Contact a Dallas-Area Attorney After Suffering a Pelvic Fracture in a Car Accident

 If you or someone you love has been the victim of a car crash it's highly recommended you speak with an experienced car crash attorney.
 To learn more about how The Hart Law Firm can help you, contact us online or call us directly at 817.380.4888 to schedule your free consultation.
 We represent clients throughout Texas including Colleyville, Irving, Euless, Arlington, North Richland, Grapevine, Bedford, Hurst and all points in between.